Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/features.md

 cdpTags: ['xm', 'personalize']
 ---

-### Once I build a XM + Personalize site and deploy it, will I be able to port this site to XM Cloud when that comes out?
+### Once I build a XM + Personalize site and deploy it, will I be able to port this site to XM Cloud?
 Do you have a playbook available that we could see?

 If XM + Personalize is implemented as a headless CMS with the Sitecore JavaScript Rendering SDK (JSS), Sitecore Experience Edge, and a Jamstack framework or .NET Core client application, it will be a candidate for being run in Sitecore Experience Manager Cloud (XM Cloud).
 XM Cloud only supports headless implementations.
 It will not support MVC-based solutions.
 Sitecore recommends using Next.js as the Jamstack framework for full support of all XM Cloud functionality.